 Current or recent game projects:

-See the games page for more detailed info.
+See the games page for more recent and detailed info.

 The Warlock of Firetop Mountain: Tin Man Games’ adaptation of the 1982 gamebook.
 I was the lead programmer working in a five-ish-person team.
 Released in September 2016 on Steam and March 2017 on iOS.

 Ithir: A procedural rogue-like game with a Celtic mythological setting.
 I’m the sole programmer on this one.
 On indefinite hiatus.

 Derailed: A four-player party battle game along the lines of Towerfall, but with a twist.
 Completed in July 2014.
 I was the lead programmer in a five-person team.

 SpaceWalk: For RMIT’s GEELab, I worked on a VR visualisation project in Unity that uses an Oculus Rift, Kinect 2.0 and LeapMotion in conjunction to transport users to recreations of existing or unbuilt places.
 The system allows people to physically walk around in a space and have this motion replicated in the VR environment, including an avatar that moves along with their whole body.
 I was responsible for integrating the avatar model, unifying the input from the Kinect and LeapMotion, and polishing everything.
 This project was completed before the announcement of the HTC Vive and other mass-market VR body-tracking products.